Azure/iotedgedev/README.md

 #### Automated Setup

 You can use the **Azure IoT Edge Dev Tool** to create a new IoT Hub and a new Edge device.
 This command will also print the corresponding connection strings
 ```
-iotedgedev azure --setup --interactive-login
+iotedgedev azure --setup
 ```

-Alternatively, you can deploy the IoT Hub and Container Registry with this **Deploy to Azure** template:
+Alternatively, you can deploy the IoT Hub **and** Container Registry with this **Deploy to Azure** template:

 [![Azure Deployment](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjonbgallant%2Fazure-iot-edge-dev-tool%2Fmaster%2Fassets%2Fdeploy%2FARMDeployment%2Fazuredeploy.json)

-> Note: If you already have a Container Registry or planning to use your local registry, running the **iotedgedev azure** command is enough
+> Note: If you do not need a Container Registry, or planning to use your local registry, running the **iotedgedev azure --setup** command will provision all required Azure compontents

 ### Dev Machine Setup